 If you like staying active and live in a large metro area of the United States like NYC, LA, or Chicago, you can even make extra cash as a bike messenger:

 Okay, so technically speaking:

-Some of these freelance jobs require you to work outside of your home.
+Some of these freelance jobs or side gigs require you to work outside of your home.

 But it’s better than being a professional Poop Catcher or Pit Sniffer.